Nitrokey/nitrokey-documentation/nextbox/index.rst

 Quickstart Configuration (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. go to "Remote Access" in the NextBox app.
+1. Go to "Remote Access" in the NextBox app.

 .. figure:: /nextbox/images/nextbox_getting_started/5.png
    :alt: img5

-2. click on "Quickstart Configuration (recommended)".
+2. Click on "Quickstart Configuration (recommended)".

 .. figure:: /nextbox/images/nextbox_getting_started/6.png
    :alt: img6

-3. enter your desired domain name consisting of at least 4 characters and ending with ".nextbox.link".
+3. Enter your desired domain name consisting of at least 4 characters and ending with ".nextbox.link".

-4. specify your token received with the NextBox.
+4. Specify your token received with the NextBox.

 .. figure:: /nextbox/images/nextbox_getting_started/7.png
    :alt: img7

-5. click on "Activate Quickstart Remote Access".
+5. Click on "Activate Quickstart Remote Access".
 This process may take a few seconds.

 .. figure:: /nextbox/images/nextbox_getting_started/9.png
    :alt: img9

-6. go back to Remote Access to check the status about the accessibility of the address.
+6. Go back to Remote Access to check the status about the accessibility of the address.

 .. figure:: /nextbox/images/nextbox_getting_started/9.5.png
    :alt: img9.5